Corporate censorship: Google

 One of the censorship practices Google is involved in is the censorship of information on Google China.
 Before Google's service was disabled in China, it complied with China's Internet policies and removed some content not appropriate to appear in the Chinese context.
 Google was criticized for violating its principle of promoting "a generally open Internet."
 Google's CEO at the time, Eric Schmidt, affirmed Google's commitment to this, and also mentioned that complying with China's regulations was better than not being present the Chinese market at all.
 In January 2010, Google made an announcement that it wouldn't engage in further censoring activities.
 In September 2010, Google launched Google Transparency to share information about governments' and corporations' activities regarding information access and control.

-There are increasing incidences across the world that involve censorship in Google, banning information from the general population.
+There are increasing instances across the world that involve censorship in Google, banning information from the general population.
 Google Maps' Street View, for example, does not cover military bases in the U.S. out of security concerns.
 The European Union also suggested that the Street View violates EU privacy laws.